 Obviously, jewelry can be a great gift, whether fancy or everyday.

-Many mothers also report enjoying charm jewelry with birthstones.
+Many mothers report enjoying charm jewelry with birthstones.
 That way, if miscarriages continue, there’s room for additional remembrances without adding extra pieces of jewelry.
+The ellipsis on this simple charm is a connector… a placeholder in-between.

 If the parents have named the child they lost, memorial jewelry with that child’s name can be especially significant.
 I also love this option because it allows for additional pieces, whether honoring future losses or living children.